ArthurGrot/ai_race/README.md

     ros2 launch ai_race launch_jetracer.launch.py

-calibration in a new bash:
+calibration in a new bash (WARNING!
+Calibration has to be redone after restart):

 for jetracer steering: